chaarud/CourseProject/README.md

 The script itself can be divided into three portions.
 The first is setup - the metapy index is built from the data file, and an Okapi BM25 ranker is instantiated.
 Then, all of the company descriptions are broken down and keyed by the company name, so that there is a simple and efficient lookup method available later in the script to map from a company's name to its description.

 The second part is the user's setup of their initial preferences.
+This repeatedly asks the user to input names of companies in the data set/corpus they find interesting (case-sensitive and exact).
+These are saved to a list, and after the user is finished inputting their initial preferences, the list is transformed into a query document.
+The contents of the query document are simply the concatenated descriptions of all the initial preferences (which means they'll all contribute equally to the eventual recommendations).

 The third part is the actual recommendation loop.